 Bloom’s co-authored amendment, AB-982, would extend the window for displacement to one year for all tenants with no special notice required of them.
 It’s a significant improvement to a very damaging law and we urge you to support AB-982.

 Costa Hawkings Act REPEAL

-Bloom’s most significant effort this legislative session is a co-authored bill that would repeal entirely the Costa Hawkings Act.
 Costa-Hawkins was adopted in 1995 to exempt from rent stabilization all buildings built after 1995 and all condominium or single-family home rentals.
 That is a HUGE carve-out.
-Those who rent such units in Beverly Hills enjoy zero protection under our local rent stabilization law.
-Zero!

 Costa Hawkins is called a gift to landlords and it is one that has kept on giving since the legislature passed it in 1995.
 That’s because continues to limit the ability of localities like Beverly Hills to extend strong protections to those who rent.

-What Sacramento gives, however, Sacramento can take away.
-Assemblyman Richard Bloom has (courageously) co-sponsored a bill this session to repeal entirely the Costa Hawkins Act.
+Richard Bloom’s has co-authored bill that would repeal entirely the Costa Hawkings Act.
 The bill, AB-1506, is currently parked in the legislature’s Committee on Housing and Community Development where it faces an uncertain fate.

 This bill deserves tenant support and statewide tenant group Tenants Together has been mounting pressure in the legislature.
 But that is an uphill battle because Sacramento is largely bought-and-sold by landlord associations like the Apartment Association of Greater Los Angeles.

 Call Richard Bloom’s office at (916) 319-2050 and let him know you’re behind REFORM of Ellis and REPEAL of Costa Hawkins.